bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-12-story-of-looking.md

 Mark’s books include _Imagining Reality: The Faber Book of Documentary_,  _The Story of Film_ and _The Story of Looking_.
 They have been published around the world.
 He has collaborated with Tilda Swinton on innovative film events, and tried to find new, passionate, filmic ways to explore his themes: looking, cities, cinema, childhood, and recovery.

 He is the Chair of the Belfast Film Festival, a Patron of the Edinburgh International Film Festival and an advisor to Michael Moore’s Traverse City Film Festival.
 His 14 hour documentary _Women Make Film_ tries to rethink cinema.
 It is narrated by Jane Fonda, Tilda Swinton, Sharmila Tagore, Kerry Fox, Debra Winger, Adjoa Andoh and Thandie Newton.
 His newest films are _The Storms of Jeremy Thomas_, _The Story of Looking_ and _The Story of Film: A New Generation._ He has walked across Los Angeles, Belfast, Moscow, Beijing, London, Paris, Berlin, Dakar and Mexico City.
-He drove from Edinburgh to Mumbai, and loves night swimming.
+He drove from Edinburgh to Mumbai, and loves night swimming.<br>
+<br><br>

+**The Story of Looking**

+_Directed, Filmed & Written by:_ Mark Cousins

+_Producers:_ Mary Bell, Adam Dawtrey

+_Executive Producers:_ Mark Thomas,

+Catherine Benkaim, Barbara Timmer

+_Additional Camera:_ Diego Almazán de Pablo

+_Editor:_ Timo Langer

+_Composer:_ Donna McKevitt

+_Sound Editor:_ Ania Przygoda

+_Sound Designer:_ Maiken Hansen

+UK 2021

+90 mins
+<br><br>

+**BAGRI FOUNDATION LONDON INDIAN FILM FESTIVAL**

+**LIFF Opening Night: WOMB (Women of My Billion) + on stage Q&A with Srishti Bakshi and film critic Anna Smith**

+Thu 17 Jun 17:20

+**My Beautiful Laundrette** **+ on-stage interview with writer Hanif Kureishi**

+Fri 18 Jun 20:20

+**The Warrior + on-stage career interview with writer-director Asif Kapadia**

+Sat 19 Jun 20:30

+**Ahimsa: Gandhi the Power of the Powerless**

+Sun 20 Jun 15:00

+**Searching for Happiness…**

+Tue 22 Jun 20:50

+**Nazarband Captive**

+Wed 23 Jun 20:45

+**A’hr Kayattam**

+Thu 24 Jun 18:00

+**The Salt in Our Waters Nonajoler Kabbo**

+Sun 27 Jun 15:00

+IN PERSON & PREVIEWS

+**Censor + Q&A with director Prano Bailey-Bond**

+Thu 1 Jul 20:45

+**Mark Kermode Live in 3D at the BFI**

+Mon 5 Jul 18:00

+**African Odysseys Present: European Premiere: The Milkmaid + Q&A with writer-director Desmond Ovbiagele and producer Oluseun Sowemimo**

+Sat 10 Jul 14:00

+**Black Lens Festival Opening Night: UK Premiere: How to Stop a Recurring Dream + Q&A with director Ed Morris and actor Ruby Barker** Fri 16 Jul 18:00

+**Woman with a Movie Camera Preview: Girlfriends**

+Fri 16 Jul 18:15
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTQ5MDQzNTFdfQ==
+eyJoaXN0b3J5IjpbNzYzNzI3NTc1XX0=
 -->